DanielDe/TabRearranger/README.md

 | Move current tab to new window | `Control+Shift+Up` | `Alt+Shift+Up` |
 | Move current tab to next window | `Control+Shift+N` | `Alt+Shift+N` |

+## Custom keyboard shorcuts

+You can specify your own keyboard shortcuts by clicking the `Keyboard shortcuts button` at the bottom of the chrome://extensions page

 ## Installation

 [Loading an unpacked extension](https://developer.chrome.com/extensions/getstarted#unpacked)